Fanatics and Faithful

 Actions

 Multiattack.
 The cultist makes three Deathly Ray attacks.
-It may replace two attacks with a use of its Shadow Rift or Spellcasting.
+It may replace two attacks with a use of its Nightmarish Visions or Spellcasting.

 Deathly Ray.
 Ranged Spell Attack: +8 to hit, range 90ft., one target.
 Hit 19 (4d6 + 5) necrotic damage.